Minor in European Studies

 Foreign Language Requirement

-All students completing the European Studies Minor are required to demonstrate intermediate level competency in a European language other than English, relevant to the area.
-This requirement may be met by completing the university entrance requirement of two years of high school language study, one year of successful college level language study, or demonstration of equivalent competency.
+All European Studies Minors are required to demonstrate intermediate-level competency in a European language other than English, relevant to their area of focus.
+This requirement may be met by completing the university entrance requirement of two years of high school language study, one year of successful college-level language study, or demonstration of equivalent competency.

 Students completing the European Studies minor are strongly encouraged to participate in study-abroad programs.
 At the discretion of the European Studies coordinator, courses taken in certified SF State Study-Abroad programs may be substituted for the minor requirements.